• Skip to main content

 Guide Amex Airline Credit

 Since the American Express Airline Incidental Fee credit can be quite restrictive, it’s important to choose the correct airline to maximize your credit.
-In this post I covered how you can use the credit without traveling: How to Use Amex Airline Credits (2021).
+In this post I cover how you can use the credit for specific airlines (even without traveling): How to Use Amex Airline Credits (2023).
 The American Express Airline Incidental Fee Credit is available on the following credit cards in the specified amounts.

 • American Express Platinum Card $200